ibm-cloud-docs/instructlab/data-generate.md

 Complete the following steps to generate data from your taxonomy.

-Data cannot augmented, curated, or manually uploaded to train the model.
+Data cannot be augmented, curated, or manually uploaded to train the model.
 Use this task to generate the data.
 {: restriction}